capy-language/capy/README.md

 x : My_Type = 42;
 ```

+This obviously isn't the most useful example.
+Something more pragmatic but far too complex to fit in a readme might be an ORM that automatically downloads the latest schema and uses it to assemble its struct types.

-This is obviously not a very useful example.
-But as this feature continues to be fleshed out, this will become the basis of Capy's compile-time generic system.
+As this feature continues to be fleshed out, this will become the basis of Capy's compile-time generic system.

 ### Reflection

-Reflection is another powerful feature of Capy, and powers the language's runtime generic system.
+Reflection is another powerful feature of Capy, and powers the language's [runtime generic system](./core/src/structs/list.capy).

 All types in a Capy program become 32 bit IDs at runtime.
-The [`meta`](./core/meta.capy) file of the [`core`](./core) module contains reflection related code for inspecting
+The [`meta`](./core/src/meta.capy) file of the [`core`](./core) module contains reflection related code for inspecting
 these IDs and getting information such as the length of an array type,

 ```cpp